msveshnikov/cyberia/docs/business_analysis.md

 -   Consider using TypeScript for improved type safety and developer experience.
 -   Implement a CI/CD pipeline for automated testing and deployment.

-Overall, IsoCraft has the potential to carve out a unique niche in the browser-based MMO market, leveraging innovative technologies and user-driven content.
+Overall, Cyberia has the potential to carve out a unique niche in the browser-based MMO market, leveraging innovative technologies and user-driven content.
 However, careful planning and execution will be crucial to overcome the technical challenges and create a sustainable, engaging platform.